 For generations, Cheerios have been the quintessential finger food for babies.
-They’ve been a staple in American households since the 1940s when they first came to market because of their nutritious whole grains, fiber, iron, vitamin B12, vitamin D, calcium, and zinc.
+The breakfast cereal has been a staple in American households since the 1940s when Cheerios first came to market because of their nutritious whole grains, fiber, iron, vitamin B12, vitamin D, calcium, and zinc.
 Parents find Cheerios particularly appealing because they’re perfectly puffed to dissolve in a baby’s mouth.
 In other words, they aren’t a choking hazard.
-But should Cheerios be a first food for your baby?
+But when can babies eat Cheerios?
+Should they be a first food for your baby?
 Not so fast.

 Babies won’t be ready to eat Cheerios for several more months after starting solid foods.
 In order to feed themselves this cereal, they must develop a pincer grasp, which usually occurs around 9 months, Hes says.
 “This enables them to pick up a Cheerio between their thumb and index finger.”